+- 16. "Gaming operation" means each economic entity that is licensed by the Tribe, operates the games, receives the revenues, issues the prizes, and pays the expenses.

+- 17. "Gross Receipts" means the total receipts from the conduct of gaming activities.

-18. "Key employee" means:
+- 18. "Key employee" means:

 - a.
-A person who performs one or more of the following functions:
+For Class II gaming, a person who performs one or more of the following functions:

-- (i) bingo caller;
+- (i) Bingo caller;

-- (ii) counting room supervisor;
+- (ii) Counting room supervisor;

-- (iii) chief of security;
+- (iii) Chief of security;

-- (iv) custodian of gaming supplies or cash;
+- (iv) Custodian of gaming supplies or cash;

-- (v) floor manager;
+- (v) Floor manager;

-- (vi) pit boss;
+- (vi) Pit boss;

-- (vii) dealer;
+- (vii) Dealer;

-- (viii) croupier;
+- (viii) Croupier;

-- (ix) approver of credit; or
+- (ix) Approver of credit; or

-- (x) custodian of gambling devices including persons with access to cash and accounting records within such devices;
+- (x) Custodian of gambling devices including persons with access to cash and accounting records within such devices;

-- (xi) if not otherwise included, any other person whose total cash compensation is in excess of \$50,000 per year; or
+- b.
+If not otherwise included, any other person whose total cash compensation is in excess of \$50,000 per year; or,

-- (xii) if not otherwise included, the four most highly compensated persons in the gaming operation.
+- c.
+If not otherwise included, the four most highly compensated persons in the gaming operation; or,

+- d.
+Any other person designated by the Tribe as a key employee.

+- e.
+For Class III gaming, the term "Key employee" shall have the same meaning as defined in 25 C.F.R. § 502.14, and shall include those employees defined as "key employees" by the Compact.

-- 19. The term "Interstate sports betting facility" means a gaming establishment wherein interstate wagers on sports events are received via telephone, computers and associated equipment on the Reservation pursuant to Art.
-I §1.d of the Compact, or any authorized amendment thereto.
+- 19. The term "Interstate sports betting facility" means a gaming establishment wherein interstate wagers on sports events are received via telephone, computers and associated equipment on the

+Reservation pursuant to Art.
+I § 1.d of the Compact, or any authorized amendment thereto.